ZikiFlicky/show_barcode/README.md

 # The show_barcode library
-This is a library me and [Alon]() made for my computer science teacher who asked for a barcode library for our class as a 9th grade finish project.
+This is a library me and [Alon]() made for my computer science teacher who asked for a barcode

+library for our class as a 9th grade finish project. this library is just making it

+easy for the students to display a barcode on screen.

+the api is simple and uses the python-barcode library to provide the PIL image.